-Wide kneed child's pose (utthita balasana): Make sure a blanket or mat supports your knees before beginning this posture.
+Wide kneed child's pose (Utthita balasana): Make sure a blanket or mat supports your knees before beginning this posture.
 Begin in a tabletop position and take your knees wide.
 From here, move your hips down toward your feet and either reach your arms forward or place them beside your body.
 Hold this for three to four minutes.

 Benefits: This passive floor pose targets and stretches the inner legs, thighs, lower back, glutes, quads, knees, and ankles.
-It can help alleviate menstrual cramps and pain in the back, shoulders and neck.
-Lastly, it relaxes the body and mind by relieving anxiety, stress, fatigue and headaches.
+It can help alleviate menstrual cramps and pain in the back, shoulders, and neck.
+Lastly, it relaxes the body and mind by relieving anxiety, stress, fatigue, and headaches.

 Risks and contraindications: You should not perform this position if you have a knee, hip, ankle, or groin injury or experiencing diarrhea, as it may worsen the condition.

-Yin asanas target not only our muscles but our connective tissue to stretch and lengthen the whole body.
+Yin asanas target our muscles and our connective tissue to stretch and lengthen the whole body.

 Seated forward fold

-Yes, new yoga practitioners can begin their wellness journey with yin yoga.
-It is a great starting point that can branch out in many directions and help increase your flexibility so you can advance to more challenging postures.
+Yes, new yoga practitioners can begin their wellness journey with Yin yoga.
+It is a great starting point that can branch out in many directions and help increase your flexibility to advance to more challenging postures.

-If you are looking to increase your flexibility, yin yoga is exactly what you are looking for.
-Yang tissues are fluid-filled, elastic and soft muscles.
+If you want to increase your flexibility, Yin yoga is exactly what you are looking for.
+Yang tissues are fluid-filled, elastic, and soft muscles.
 In contrast, yin tissues are connective tissues that are dryer and stiffer, such as ligaments and tendons.

-Interestingly enough, research shows that Yin yoga can produce weight loss results equivalent to other styles of yoga over 12-weeks.
+Interestingly enough, research shows that Yin yoga can produce weight loss results equivalent to other styles of yoga over 12 weeks.
 Although not as vigorous as other modern yoga styles, consistent practice will lower cortisol levels helping people lose body fat.

 In addition, they teach mental, emotional, and pranic healing.
 Both styles of yoga incorporate passive floor poses with few standing poses, deeply healing the body.
-Although similar, there are several distinct differences between yin yoga and restorative yoga.
+Although similar, there are several distinct differences between Yin yoga and restorative yoga.

 Yin yoga stretches into the deep connective tissues, whereas restorative focuses on restoring the body through specific ailments.
-Regular yin yoga effectively increases flexibility and focuses on the joints' areas, helping healthy bodies activate change to improve performance.
+Regular Yin yoga effectively increases flexibility and focuses on the joints' areas, helping healthy bodies activate change to improve performance.

-Yes, it is possible to feel sick after practicing yin yoga.
+Yes, it is possible to feel sick after practicing Yin yoga.
 Many factors may contribute to post-yoga nausea.
 These include but are not limited to the release of toxins, eating before class, and the body moving through emotions and trauma to heal.